PreetiSajjan/Mask_NoMask_Detection/README.md

 The dataset used is included in the repository so need not to be downloaded explicitly.

-Run the command python VideoReader.py to run the model.
+Train the model to detect mask using python train_maskdetector_model.py

+To run the test: python test_maskdetection.py

 # Contribution and References